ankh2054/sublert/README.md

 - Will configure a container and run subalert every 12 hours.
 - All found subdomains will be send to a slack channel.
-- Once started if everything went well it sends a test alert to your slack.
+- Once started if everything went well,  it sends a test alert to your slack channel.

 ## ENV Variables